[IDS] Installing Tripwire and notifying Chatwork of file difference detection results (Ubuntu 22.0.4)

 Tripwire has an email notification function, but this time I would like to show you how to notify Chatwork

-First, set up a cron job.
+First, we'll set up a cron job.

 sudo crontab -e 0 0 * * * /usr/sbin/tripwire --check > /home/hamchan/$(date +\%Y\%m\%d)_report.txt # *The date (yyyymmdd) is added when output. $ echo $(date) Fri Oct 25 02:47:26 PM JST 2024 $ echo $(date +\%Y\%m\%d) 20241025